 Irrespective of how a tech war with China may or may not unfold, the backdrop is becoming much less favourable for the companies that have dominated US stock-market leaderboards in recent years.

 Perhaps the biggest risk of a US-China dispute is the long-term evolution of Chinese firms and the possibility that they will eclipse US firms.
 The trade dispute has finally given Chinese reformers the cudgel they need to persuade vested interests to reform.
 Somewhat ironically, China may finally put in place institutional reforms like IP protection and boosting private sector funding that will give its firms an edge.

-Moreover, the US business community may simply be underestimating the size and scale of domestic market in China as an endogenous source for iterative innovation.
+Moreover, the US business community may simply be underestimating the size and scale of the domestic market in China as an endogenous source for iterative innovation.
 The consensus view until just a few years ago is that authoritarian systems and high-level innovation were mutually incompatible, but the rise of China’s tech giants is an obvious rejoinder.

-Figure 3: Exposure to China of MSCI US Corporations by Industry
+Figure 3: Exposure to China of MSCI US corporations by industry

 Source: MSCI, Factset, Bloomberg, JPMorgan Quant.
 Universe: Global listed stocks > $100mcap and covered by at least 2 brokers.
 As at 02.05.19.

 Ultimately, it is clear that technology is quickly becoming the most significant area of competition between the US and China.
 There are other dimensions, including the economy, ideology and security, but technology is the key battleground.

 How the tech war interacts with the ongoing trade dispute is the key question.
 Many still expect President Trump to relax tariffs on China but maintain technological controls over the long haul.
 One caution is that this kind of an outcome is unlikely to prove very stable.
 More likely, it will be a source of friction in the years ahead because it will be seen in China as a hostile act.